Services

 Community Living Association has a program supporting Parents with Intellectual disabilities.
 It is located in Brisbane but operates in areas north and south of Brisbane local government area.
 Please contact CLA on Ph: (07) 3266 5633 or check their website at www.communityliving.org.au.

-The Assessment and Referral Team (ART) provides an intensive case management approach to support eligible children and young people age 7-25 access the NDIS
+The Assessment and Referral Team (ART) provides an intensive case management approach to support eligible people aged 7-65 access the NDIS.
+Eligibility includes the person must:

-Ask ART for help or make a referral for a child or young person you support.
+Ask ART for help or make a referral for a person you support:

 Research Centre for Children and Families – University of Sydney